 ERP has evolved considerably over recent years and is now more advanced than ever before.
-The last half decade has seen enterprise resource planning (ERP) solutions evolve into versatile and multi-faceted tools that help small, medium and large organisations run their business.
+The last half decade has seen enterprise resource planning (ERP) solutions evolve into versatile and multi-faceted tools that help small, medium and large organizations run their business.

 By focusing on innovation and utility, developers have managed to ensure ERP stays current at a time when the technology focus has largely been on social, mobile and the cloud.